Péter Magyar: Demonstrations

+Carmelite Monastery.
+Participants carried plush toys as a symbolic gesture, later placing them in a pile in front of Magyar's podium.
+During his speech, Magyar presented child-protection policy proposals of the Tisza Party.

+On 15 March 2026, during the national holiday commemorating the Hungarian Revolution of 1848, Magyar held the twelfth and the final large demonstration of the Tisza Party before the 2026 parliamentary elections.
+The event, also titled the "National March", followed the same route as the party's demonstration on 23 October 2025, starting from Deák Ferenc Square and ending at Heroes' Square in Budapest.
+Singer Erzsébet Csézi, who is the Tisza Party's parliamentary candidate in Borsod-Abaúj-Zemplén County's 7th constituency, performed at the event.
+During his speech, Magyar took a symbolic oath together with supporters, stating that the party was ready to govern.
+At the end of the rally, the party's 106 individual parliamentary candidates and several policy experts appeared on stage.
+According to Magyar's estimate, around 500,000 people attended the demonstration.

 One million steps

-On 9 May 2025, Prime Minister Viktor Orbán delivered a speech at the Tihany Abbey, later referred to as the "Tihany Speech".
+On 9 May 2025, Prime Minister Orbán delivered a speech at the Tihany Abbey, later referred to as the "Tihany Speech".
 During his address, he expressed his support for George Simion, the winner of the first round of the 2025 Romanian presidential election.
 The speech sparked widespread reactions: Hunor Kelemen, president of the Democratic Alliance of Hungarians in Romania (RMDSZ), criticised Orbán's statement and urged ethnic Hungarian voters in Transylvania to support Nicușor Dan in the second round.

-In response, on 14 May 2025, Péter Magyar gave a speech in front of St. Stephen's Basilica in Budapest, launching the initiative titled “One Million Steps”.
+In response, on 14 May 2025, Magyar gave a speech in front of St. Stephen's Basilica in Budapest, launching the initiative titled "One Million Steps".
 He announced that he would walk from Budapest to Oradea (Nagyvárad), symbolically linking Hungary and Transylvania.
 Magyar reached Oradea on 24 May 2025, where he delivered a speech in the courtyard of the Oradea Fortress, in front of the statue of Saint Ladislaus.

-Schadl-Völner case
+ATV interview

+In June 2024, Magyar appeared on the ATV program Egyenes Beszéd, hosted by Egon Rónai.
+During the interview, Rónai questioned Magyar about his earlier claim that he had never been invited to ATV’s programs.
+According to Rónai, the channel had invited him several times, but he had declined the invitations.
+Following the exchange, Magyar left the studio before the interview had concluded.